ibm-cloud-docs/schematics/workspace-setup.md

 Similar to splitting up a huge monolith app into smaller microservices,

-**How many workspaces do I need?** </br>
+### How many workspaces do I need?
 When you set up your workspaces, you want to make sure that your workspaces match the organizational structure of your microservices and the permissions that you want to assign to each component.
+{: shortdesc}

 For example, if you have a product app that consists of a search, payment, and review microservice component, consider creating a separate workspace for each microservice component and each environment such as development, staging, and prod.
 Separate workspaces for each microservice component and environment allows you to separately develop, deploy, and manage the Terraform configuration files and associated {{site.data.keyword.cloud_notm}} resources without affecting the resources of other microservices.

 Do not use one workspace to manage an entire staging or production environment.
 When you deploy all of your {{site.data.keyword.cloud_notm}} resources into a single workspace, it can become difficult for various teams to coordinate updates and manage access for these resources.
 {: important}

 Review the following image to see the number of workspaces in {{site.data.keyword.cloud_notm}} Schematics for an app that consists of three microservices.

 <img src="images/workspace-structure.png" alt="Workspace structure for {{site.data.keyword.cloud_notm}} Schematics" width="800" style="width: 800px; border-style: none"/>

+For more informa

+### How do I structure my GitHub repository to map my workspaces?

 - Workspace is a collection of everything TF needs to run: TF config file, variable values, state data to keep track of operations between runs
 - Workspaces should match your organizational permissions structure > one workspace for each environment of a given infrastructure (TF configurations * environments = number of workspaces)